A fast algorithm for maximal propensity score matching: Proofs of optimality

-For the case of \emph{$1$-to-$n$ matching} it suffices to consider Algorithm~B as Algorithm~A applied to observations where we take $n$ identical treated objects instead of each corresponding treated object from the original observations, i.e., we ``repeat'' each treated object $n$ times.
+{\bf Proof of Theorem~\ref{thalgb}.} For the case of $1$-to-$n$ matching it suffices to consider Algorithm~C as Algorithm~A applied to observations where we take $n$ identical treated subjects instead of each corresponding treated subject from the original observations, i.e., we ``repeat'' each treated subject $n$ times.